kchenturtles/PassionfruitKitchen/content/posts/vegetarian-gua-bao.md

 | :--- | :--- |
 | <div><h2 style = "margin-top:1em; margin-bottom:0;" >Notes</h2></div>|   |

-This recipe is vegetarian.
+This recipe is vegetarian and dairy-free.
 To make it vegan, you can use vegan buns!

 </div>
 </div>